-The Taiwanese manufacturer's gaming brand will offer a mix of large dimensions, curves, increased resolution, quality and high refresh rate - at a price tag of nearly NIS 10,000
+The Taiwanese manufacturer's gaming brand will offer a combination of large dimensions, curvature, increased resolution, quality and a high refresh rate - at a price tag of almost 10,000 shekels

-Lately, the most elaborate desktop screens appear to be the ones that go with resolution 4k Large with a refreshing rate as high as possible, in relatively compact dimensions - but AOC Think it is possible and different, with a large convex display that slightly compromises the resolution and density to provide an increased maximum refresh rate.
+Lately, the most elaborate desktop screens appear to be the ones that go with resolution 4k Large with as high a refresh rate as possible, in relatively compact dimensions - but AOC Think it is possible and different, with a large convex display that slightly compromises the resolution and density to provide an increased maximum refresh rate.

-The fresh AGON AG353UCG screen is Taiwan's new flagship product - with a 35-inch diagonal VA panel with a 3,440 × 1,440 pixel resolution, 1800R curve (at a radius of 1,800 millimeters) and 200Hz maximum refresh rate support for the technology G-Sync Ultimate's NVIDIA Vertical synchronization and smoothing traffic with dedicated material controller for this.
+The fresh AGON AG353UCG screen is the brand's new flagship product from Taiwan - with a 35-inch VA technology panel with a 3,440 × 1,440 pixel resolution, 1800R curvature (by a radius of 1,800 millimeters) and support for a maximum refresh rate of 200Hz in support of the G-Sync Ultimate of NVIDIA Vertical synchronization and smoothing traffic with dedicated material controller for this.

-The screen supports an 8-bit color display (ie 16.7 million tones), uses the Quantum Dot layer to enrich the displayed tones, supports the DisplayHDR 1000 standard which says it can achieve ultra-high maximum brightness of 1,000 Nit, covering 95 percent of the standard color gamut The Adobe RGB covers 124 percent of the common sRGB standard and also covers about 90 percent of the DCI-P3 color gamut - and you will also receive a pair speakers Relatively powerful built-in 8 watt power.
+The screen supports 8-bit color display (ie 16.7 million shades), uses the Quantum Dot layer to enrich the displayed shades, supports the DisplayHDR 1000 standard which means that it can reach a particularly high maximum display brightness of 1,000 nits, covering 95 percent of the standard color set Adobe RGB, covers 124 percent of the common sRGB standard and also covers about 90 percent of the color complex of the DCI-P3 standard - and you will also receive a pair speakers Relatively powerful built-in 8 watt power.

-The AGON AG353UCG includes reasonable enterprise capabilities for display with height adjustment, tilt and rotation (partial) on a hinge - and offers an entry pair DisplayPort 1.4a, one of which is full-size and one of which is reduced to enjoy its full capabilities, with an additional full-size HDMI 2.0 connection for those who want to play with a refresh rate of up to 100 Hz.
+The AGON AG353UCG features reasonable organizational capabilities in relation to display with height adjustment, tilt and rotation (partial) on the axis - and offers a pair of inputs DisplayPort 1.4a, one of which is full-size and one of which is reduced to enjoy its full capabilities, with an additional full-size HDMI 2.0 connection for those who want to play with a refresh rate of up to 100 Hz.
 A 3.5 millimeter connection will allow microphone and headphones to be connected directly to the screen and connected USB Type-B will allow the hub to be fed with four connections USB Type-A screen, which unfortunately is at the bottom (in a location that may not be particularly convenient for frequent use).